 Industry 4.0 in Costa Rica, and in the rest of the world, is in the process of becoming one of the greatest transformations that has been experienced since the beginning of civilization.
 This is because, in the coming years, much of the work that humans now perform will be replaced by robots.

-Industry 4.0 in Costa Rica and the world over will be increasingly comprised of “smart factories’ in which machines are augmented with wireless connectivity and sensors that are connected to a production system that can make decisions on its own.
+Industry 4.0 in Costa Rica and the world over will be increasingly comprised of “smart factories’ in which machines are augmented with wireless connectivity and sensors that are networked with a production system that can make decisions on its own.
 The move towards increasingly automated manufacturing could potentially affect the lives of 50% of the present Costa Rican labor force.

 In a new world, in which mechanical work will be replaced with artificial intelligence, creativity stands as a differentiating factor.
 Faced with a scenario such as the one Industry 4.0 in Costa Rica will create, what is the future that awaits engineering and how will the profession be transformed?